Our PREMIUM North Sumatra and Java Adventure

 This is a beautiful street of bougainvillea and historic colonial era architecture, including mansions plus iconic churches, museums, civic buildings and other landmarks in the historic City Square area.
 It takes about three hours and our tour leader can help you with arrangements.

-We stay at Lava Lodge Bungalows (top) or the Jiwi Jawa Resort (below) when we visit Bromo – not luxury but comfortable, pleasant and convenient.
+We stay at the Jiwi Jawa Resort (below) when we visit Bromo – not luxury but comfortable, pleasant and convenient.

 A switch to relaxed and charming ...

-LEAFY BOULEVARDS TO TECHNICOLOR VILLAGES AND SERIOUSLY WACKY WHIMSEY
+LEAFY BOULEVARDS TO TECHNICOLOR VILLAGES AND SERIOUSLY WHACKY TRANSPORTATION WHIMSEY

-No rush this morning – after two early morning starts, today we can sleep in a little.
-After a leisurely breakfast, we drive through some of the leafy boulevards and areas of colonial architecture around Malang.
+No rush this morning – two early morning starts are enough.
+Today we can sleep in a little.
+First a leisurely breakfast, then we drive through leafy boulevards and areas of colonial architecture around Malang.

 At one time Malang authorities talked of clearing Kampung Jodipan, a riverbank area of squatter shacks and very basic housing occupied by the poor.
 But students from the Muhammadiyah University in Malang, with help from locally-based air force servicemen, had different ideas.

 They proceeded to change the face of the community by painting more than 100 houses in bright multi-colors (greens, blues, yellows, pinks, and purples) and adding street-art murals.